bodsch/docker-icinga2/README.md

 - checker
 - mainlog
 - notification
-- graphite (only with API User and with )
+- graphite (only available if the environment variables are set)

 # certificate service (**EXPERIMENTAL**)